Captain Beefheart: Career as an artist

 In the mid-1980s, Van Vliet became reclusive and abandoned music, stating he had gotten "too good at the horn" and could make far more money painting.
-His first exhibition had been at The Bluecoat, in Liverpool during the Magic Band's 1972 UK tour.
+His first exhibition had been at The Bluecoat in Liverpool during the Magic Band's 1972 UK tour.
 He was interviewed on Granada regional television, standing in front of his bold black and white canvases.
 He was further inspired when Julian Schnabel, who admired the artwork on his album covers, asked to buy a drawing from him.
-His debut exhibition as a serious painter was at the Mary Boone Gallery in New York in 1985 and was initially regarded as that of "another rock musician dabbling in art for ego's sake", though his primitive, non-conformist work has since received more serious attention, with some sales approaching $25,000.
+His debut exhibition as a serious painter was at the Mary Boone Gallery in New York in 1985; it was initially regarded as that of "another rock musician dabbling in art for ego's sake", though his work has since received more serious attention, with some sales approaching $25,000.